Evolutionary Tracks and Spectral Properties of Quasi-stars and Their Correlation with Little Red Dots: Results

-We calculate the Balmer break strengths using the mean flux in the wavelength windows of $3620-3720$~\AA{} and $4000-4100$~\AA.
-For the UNCOVER source, our model yields a break strength of $3.97$, closely matching the LRD’s value of $3.92\pm0.03$.
+We calculate the Balmer break strengths \mb{of our models and the LRDs using a variation on the the revised index from \cite{Wang_2024}.
+We use the mean flux in the same blue wavelength window ($3620-3720$~\AA) and change the red window from the original $4000-4100$~\AA\ to $4100-4200$~\AA\ in order to avoid the CaII absorption features in our models discussed in Sec. \ref{sec:sed}.
+Note that this leads to slightly different values for the Balmer break strengths than reported in each LRD's original publication.} Our model yields a break strength of $3.67$, closely matching the UNCOVER LRD’s value of $3.52\pm0.05$.
 The value of the break in our model does not change significantly with the addition of a host galaxy, as the Balmer break window is dominated by the quasi-star flux.
 Although the far-UV portion of the standalone quasi-star is relatively weak, we obtain the characteristic LRD ``V"-shape with the addition of a host galaxy.
-The inclusion of dust in the model slightly alters the fit by maintaining the NIR continuum.
-This modification has little effect, in agreement with recent claims that LRDs are mostly dust-free \citep{Casey_2025, Naidu2025, Setton_2025, Xiao2025}.
+The inclusion of dust in the model \mb{reduces their similarities to the observed LRDs in all cases, deviating significantly in the NIR in particular.} This is in agreement with recent claims that LRDs are mostly dust-free \citep{Casey_2025, Naidu2025, Setton_2025, Xiao2025}.

-The other source, MoM-BH*-1, has one of the most pronounced Balmer breaks ($7.7^{+2.3}_{-1.4}$) of any LRD discovered \citep{Naidu2025}.
-While this is a more pronounced break than in our model ($3.97$), as noted previously, this comparison may improve significantly with the adoption of more appropriate atmosphere models.
+\mb{The sources ``The Cliff'' and MoM-BH*-1 have some of the most pronounced Balmer breaks ($7.67 \pm 2.18$ and $7.82 \pm 1.24$ respectively)} of any LRD discovered \citep{Naidu2025}.
+While this is a more pronounced break than in our model ($3.67$), as noted previously, this comparison may improve significantly with the adoption of more appropriate atmosphere models.
 Furthermore, this comparison is with a fiducial $10^{6}$~\Msun\ quasi-star model not specifically fit to this source; a higher-mass model may reproduce these features more closely.
 Based on Fig.~\ref{fig:hr} we can estimate that a quasi-star model containing a more massive black hole of \textit{a few}$\times 10^6$~\Msun\ will closely match the LRD's bolometric luminosity.
 These topics will be the subjects of future investigations.